bisq-network/support/.github/ISSUE_TEMPLATE/reimbursement-template.md

 ---

->_The XXXXX part in the issue title are the first 5 characters of the Trade ID._
+>_The XXXXX part in the issue title are the first characters of the Trade ID before the "-" (dash)._

 SCREENSHOT HERE